Royal New Zealand Coastguard: Marine VHF radio

-A number of services are provided by the Coastguard via. marine VHF radio.
+A number of services are provided by Coastguard via. marine VHF radio.
 The person operating the VHF radio is required to hold a Maritime VHF Radio Operator Certificate (unless they are under supervision by someone who holds one or they are making an emergency call).
 To contact Coastguard you can call them on Coastguard Radio on a VHF radio, refer to their website.
 All emergency calls should be made on marine VHF channel 16.
-The channel is monitored by the Rescue Coordination Centre New Zealand and the Coastguard Marine Rescue Centre.
+The channel is monitored by the Rescue Coordination Centre New Zealand and the Coastguard Operations Centres.
 Nearby vessels are also encouraged to listen on the channel for any distress calls.

 Marine Weather

 Provides up-to-date marine weather for all of New Zealand.
 This is also known as "nowcasting".
 The channels used for the Marine Weather service are available on the Coastguard website.

 Trip Reports and Bar Crossing

 Provides ability to lodge a trip report.
 It is a good idea to do a trip report when departing on the water and when crossing a bar.
 You should always remember to close your trip report when you arrive back safely or when you cross the bar.
 In the event that an alarm is raised, search and rescue teams will have information available to assist them with the rescue.
 The channels used for the Trip Reports service are available on the Coastguard website.
 The information collected includes: